Dannydough/osTicket-Prerequisites-and-Installation/README.md

 <p>

 15.)
-Once we have those extensions enabled in IIS, we are going to want to rename one of the files in our osTicket folder.
+After enabling the required extensions in IIS, the next step is to rename a file in the osTicket folder:
-  Go into the file explorer and search for C;\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php

-  We are going to rename the ost-sampleconfig.php to ost-config.php
+- Open File Explorer and navigate to C:\inetpub\wwwroot\osTicket\include.
+- Search for ost-sampleconfig.php.
+- Rename ost-sampleconfig.php to ost-config.php.

+Once the file is renamed, follow these steps:

-  Now that we have renamed the files, right click on the file and go to properties.
+- Right-click on the file and select Properties.
-  From there click security, click on advance, and disable the inheritance.
+- In the Properties window, go to the Security tab.
+- Click on Advanced, then disable Inheritance.
-  We will select Remove all inherited permissions from this object.
+- Select Remove all inherited permissions from this object.

-  Now we will add new permissions.
+Now, we'll add new permissions:

-  Click Add
+- Click Add to proceed.

 <p>
 <img src="https://imgur.com/VPZvOdo.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>